rhn-github/Disaster_Response_Pipeline/README.md

 * in `\app` create another subfolder `\templates`
 * from this repository copy the contents of the folders `app`, `data`, and `models` to the corresponding sub-folders in the Project Directory

-2. Run the following commands in the project's root directory to set up the database *DisasterResponse.db* and model *classifier.py*.
+2. Open a workspace terminal and run the following commands in the project's root directory to set up the database *DisasterResponse.db* and model *classifier.py*.
 Note that sample versions of these two files are also provided in this GitHub repository.

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`